John Hathorn Hall

+Sir John was awarded the GCMG in the New Year's Honours List of 1950.
 After retiring from the colonial service, Sir John became a director of several companies, including the P&O and British India steamship lines, and the Midland Bank.
 A portrait of Sir John by Walter Bird is now part of the collection of the National Portrait Gallery.